Published by Christina Riley. Last Updated on February 29, 2024.

 The top of Bearwallow Mountain feels like a movie scene.
 However, this mountain bald is reachable after a 1-mile moderate climb and is 100 percent worth the 537-foot change in elevation.

-It primarily serves as an operational, protected farm, but we’re grateful to the farm’s owners for allowing us to visit.
+It’s primarily an operational, protected farm, but we’re grateful to its owners for allowing us to visit.
 Conserving Carolina is another organization to thank, as they manage and maintain the trail.

 From your perch at 4,232 feet above sea level, you’ll enjoy a grassy meadow and 360-degree views of mountain peaks like Mount Mitchell and Mount Pisgah.